stockmq/stockmq-quik/README.md

-# StockMQ
+# StockMQ for QUIK

-StockMQ is a high-performance RPC library that uses MsgPack and ZeroMQ designed to use with trading terminals.
+StockMQ is a high-performance RPC library that uses MsgPack and ZeroMQ designed to use with QUIK trading terminal.

 On AMD Ryzen 5600x it performs 10000 RPS in average.